 - 7.1 Reagent Water -- Reagent water is defined as a water in which an interferant is not observed at the MDL of the analytes of interest.
-Prepare reagent water by passing tap water through a filter bed containing about 0.5 kg of activated carbon, or by using a water purification system.
-Store in clean bottles with Teflon lined screw caps. - 7.2 Sodium Thiosulfate -- ACS, granular. - 7.3 Methylene Chloride -- Pesticide quality or equivalent. - 7.4 Acetonitrile -- HPLC quality, distilled in glass. - 7.5 Sodium Sulfate -- ACS, granular, anhydrous.
+Prepare reagent water by filtering tap water through a bed containing ca. 0.5 kg of activated carbon, or by using commercially available water purification systems.
+Any source of reagent water which passes the requirements of Section 10.0 may be used.
+Store in clean bottles with teflon-lined screw caps. - 7.2 Sodium Thiosulfate -- ACS, granular. - 7.3 Methylene Chloride -- Pesticide quality or equivalent. - 7.4 Acetonitrile -- HPLC quality, distilled in glass. - 7.5 Sodium Sulfate -- ACS, granular, anhydrous.
 Purify by heating at 400°C for four hours in a shallow tray. - 7.6 Stock Standard Solutions (1.00 μ g/ μ L) -- Stock standard solutions can be prepared from pure standard materials or purchased as certified solutions. - 7.6.1 Prepare stock standard solutions by accurately weighing about 0.0100 g of pure material.
 Dissolve the material in acetonitrile and dilute to volume in a 10 mL volumetric flask.
 Larger volumes can be used at the convenience of the analyst.
 When compound purity is assayed at 96% or greater, the weight can be used without correction to calculate the concentration of the stock standard.
-Certified, commercially prepared stock standards can be used at any concentration.

-- 7.6.2 Transfer the stock standard solutions into Teflon-sealed screw cap bottles.
+Certified, commercially prepared stock standards can be used at any concentration. - 7.6.2 Transfer the stock standard solutions into Teflon-sealed screw cap bottles.
 Store at 4°C and protect from light.
-Stock standard solutions should be checked frequently for signs of degradation or evaporation, especially just prior to preparing calibration standards from them. - 7.6.3 Stock standard solutions must be replaced after six months, or sooner if comparison with check standards indicates a problem. - 7.7 Laboratory Control Sample Concentrate -- See Section 10.3.1.
+Stock standard solutions should be checked frequently for signs of degradation or evaporation, especially just prior to preparing calibration standards from them. - 7.6.3 Stock standard solutions must be replaced after six months, or sooner if comparison with check standards indicates a problem. - 7.7 Laboratory Control Sample Concentrate -- See Section 10.3.1. - 7.8 Fortification Solution of Internal Standards -- Prepare a solution of internal standards in methanol or acetone at concentrations of 0.5-2.0 mg/mL.
+This solution may be used for the preparation of the calibration solutions specified in Section 9.3.1.
+Dilute an aliquot of the solution to 50-100 μ g/mL and use this solution to fortify the actual water samples as directed in Section 11.2.2.